Edwards' 18th technical foul means another suspension, this time for Timberwolves' meaningful finale

 Edwards’ 18th technical foul means another suspension, this time for Timberwolves’ meaningful finale

+MINNEAPOLIS (AP) — Much of this season for the Minnesota Timberwolves has been harder than it needed to be, so it’s fitting they might have to play their final game — which they need to win to improve their seed for the playoffs — without star Anthony Edwards.

-MINNEAPOLIS (AP) — Minnesota star Anthony Edwards was slapped with his NBA -high 18th technical foul of the season for complaining about a call Friday night, prompting an automatic suspension for the next game that the Timberwolves will need to win to improve their seed for the playoffs.
+Edwards was slapped with his NBA -high 18th technical foul of the season for using profanity to complain about a call in Minnesota’s 117-91 win over Brooklyn on Friday night, prompting an automatic suspension for the next game against Utah on Sunday.

+NBA rules dictate a one-game suspension for any player who reaches 16 technical fouls during the regular season.
+Each two additional technicals trigger another suspension.

+The league has the right to review and rescind a technical foul, which the Timberwolves will hope for considering they lost at Utah on Feb.
+28 the first time Edwards was suspended.

 Edwards was whistled for a personal foul while closely guarding Brooklyn’s Keon Johnson on the wing midway through the second quarter.
 After spreading his arms out in disbelief with a furrowed glance at official Ray Acosta, Edwards quickly got the technical, too.